javierarce/glitchub/README.md

 *Then copy the string to your clipboard.*

 10. Create a new Github repo with a `README.me` file (or any other file, it's important that the project is not empty)
-11. Go to the 'deploy keys' section of the settings page of your project.
+11. Go to the `deploy keys` section of the settings page of your project.
-12. Click on 'Add deploy key' and add the SSH key you generated before in the key field and 'glitch.com' in the title field.
+12. Click on `Add deploy key` and add the SSH key you generated in the previous step in the key field and 'glitch.com' in the title field.
-13. Check the 'Allow write access' box too.
+13. Check the `Allow write access` box too.
-14. Now open the webhooks section and add a new webhook:
+14. Now open the `webhooks` section and add a new webhook:

 ```html
 Payload URL: https://PROJECT_NAME.glitch.me/git